robtaylor/VACASK/README.md

 - simulator library that can be linked to 3rd party software
 - circuit can be built programmatically or read by a custom parser
 - netlist parser with Spectre-like syntax
+- Ngspice netlist converter (under development, at this point it can convert IHP Open PDK)

 Certain devices (independent voltage and current sources, linear controlled sources, and inductive coupling) are implemented as builtin devices because certain features needed by these devices are not available in OpenVAF-reloaded or even Verilog-A.